berndkuennen/lint_trilogy/Readme.md

 This page offers a comfortable HTML form to enter a YAML and lint it.
 On clicking the button, the app checks the YAML and gives feedback as an unordered list, or, in best case, tells you that the YAML ist valid.

 ### /lint/yaml/csv
 This interface accepts POST requests and awaits the YAML in the field _yaml_.
-Response is given as CSV list, which remains empty (zero lines) if the YAML is valid.
+Response is given as CSV list (content type text/csv), which remains empty (zero lines) if the YAML is valid.

 Example:
 ```